robbalmbra1/VstarCamDownloader/README.md

 # VstarCamDownloader
-Download video data from a Vstarcam Smart Camera
+Download video data from a Vstarcam Smart Camera, from the SD Card over a local network.

+# Please note
+Vstarcam's firmware has been recently updated so whenever the device has booted up it will choose a random port for the web interface to run on.
+To statically assign a port, please download this program and configure the device to use a static IP, this will allow you to choose the nessary port for the web interface to run on, for example port 80.